andis-spr/fzf-bookmarks/README.md

 ## Requirements

-- `sed`, `awk`, `cat` — usually included with Unix-like systems, incl. macOS and Linux.
-For Windows, ses below.
 - <a href="https://www.lua.org/">`lua`</a>, <a href="https://github.com/junegunn/fzf">`fzf`</a>
+- `sed`, `awk`, `cat` — tends to be included with Unix-like systems like macOS and Linux.
+For Windows, please see below.

 ### Windows